joepareti54/NLP-and-co-occurrence-matrix/README.md

 # NLP-and-co-occurrence-matrix
 build the co-occurrence matrix as required in Manning's workshop

- The purpose of this code is to build co-occurrence matrix for a given corpus reference : Prof C. Manning https://www.youtube.com/watch?v=rmVRLeJRkl4&list=PLoROMvodv4rOSH4v6133s9LFPRHjEmbmJ
+ The purpose of this code is to build the co-occurrence matrix for a given corpus reference : Prof C. Manning https://www.youtube.com/watch?v=rmVRLeJRkl4&list=PLoROMvodv4rOSH4v6133s9LFPRHjEmbmJ

 A toy corpus is defined and next a co-occurrence matrix is built which has in each row the index of a unique word in the corpus, set as center word, and in each column the number